lyteword/chspurgeon-tod/volume-4/psalm-84.md

 **Verse 3.**

-1\.The Eloquence of Grief.
+1\.
+The Eloquence of Grief.
 David in his banishment envies the sparrows and the swallows that had built their nests by the house of God, more than Absalom who had usurped his palace and his throne.

-2\.The Ingenuity of Prayer.
+2\.
+The Ingenuity of Prayer.
 Why should sparrows and swallows be nearer to thy altars than I am, O Lord of hosts, my King and my God!
 "Fear not, ye are of more value than many sparrows." *G. R.*

 **Verse 4.**

-1\.The Privilege suggested—dwelling in the house of God.
+1\.
+The Privilege suggested—dwelling in the house of God.
 Some birds fly over the house of God—some occasionally alight upon it—others build their nests and train up their young there.
 This was the privilege which the Psalmist desired.

-2\.The Fact asserted. *Blessed are they that dwell,* etc., who make it the spiritual home of themselves and their children.
+2\.
+The Fact asserted. *Blessed are they that dwell,* etc., who make it the spiritual home of themselves and their children.

-3\.The Reason given. *They will be still,* etc.
+3\.
+The Reason given. *They will be still,* etc.

 (a) They will have much for which to praise God;